Skip to Main Content

 AI Litigation Database

-This database, from the George Washington University School of Law, presents information about ongoing and completed litigation involving artificial intelligence.
-It covers cases from complaint forward, whether or not they generate published decisions and features a dynamic search tool.
+This database, from the George Washington University Law School, presents information about ongoing and completed litigation involving artificial intelligence, including machine learning.
+It covers cases from complaint forward, whether or not they generate published decisions.

 Google Scholar

-Google Scholar allows searching of multidisciplinary scholarly literature including articles, papers, these, books, abstracts, and technical reports from a wide variety of resources such as journals, repositories, and the web.
+Allows searching of multidisciplinary scholarly literature including articles, papers, theses, books, abstracts, and technical reports from a wide variety of resources such as journals, repositories, and the web.
+Many results are open source.

 Scopus is an abstract and citation database of peer-reviewed literature and web sources with tools to track, analyze, and visualize research.
 Scopus provides access to a broad portfolio of peer-reviewed content from around the world.